HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 ## Query 6, remove EC number filter

 One issue with relying on EC number annotation is that computationally predicted 4 digit EC numbers are not often very accuracte, and the minority of CAZymes are annotated with an EC number.
 Therefore, query 5 was repeated, without the EC number filter.
+An additionally, CAZy class filter was applied.
+Xylosidase is a GH class function, therefore, only CAZymes from families in GH were retrieved, in an attempt in retrieving proteins with some functional similarity.

 ```sql
 SELECT DISTINCT genbanks.genbank_accession, cazymes.cazyme_id, families.family, taxs.genus, taxs.species, pdbs.pdb_accession